The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 IQ measures cognitive skills like reasoning and memory, but life success involves more dimensions.

-Key additional intelligence includes:
+Key additional dimensions of intelligence include:

 | Type of Intelligence | Description | Examples of Professions |